pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 Close a Tunnel¶

-All open tunnels will automatically be closed when the Python process terminates, but we can
+All open tunnels will automatically be closed when the Python process terminates, but you can

 from pyngrok import ngrok